BLCM/bl3mods/skruntskrunt/bosstrials/README.md

 ==============

 Replace mobs in Trials / Proving Grounds with named Badasses and bosses.
+Spice up the proving grounds!

-Currently supports: Fervor, Cunning, Instinct
+Currently supports Trials of: Fervor, Cunning, Instinct

 WARNING: This mod is in Alpha stages, there's lots of weirdness in many trials that prevents enemies from properly spawning.